bringg/instrumentation-arnavmq/README.md

     new ArnavmqInstrumentation(
       // You can add your own custom attributes to the span by registering a hook.
 Each hook is invoked with the relevant span and info about the operation.
 See the types for the info properties for each hook.
       {
-        // called from the producer before publishing a message.
+        // called from the producer before producing a message.
-        publishHook: (span, info) => {},
+        produceHook: (span, info) => {},
         // called from the consumer upon receiving a message, before invoking the "consume callback" on the message.
 The info includes various details about the message.
-        subscribeHook: (span, info) => {},
+        consumeHook: (span, info) => {},
-        // called from the consumer after finished processing an RPC request, before publishing a reply.
+        // called from the consumer after finished processing an RPC request, before producing a reply.
 Called with info about both the request message and the reply message.
         rpcResponseHook: (span, info) => {},
       },
     ),